kibook/s1kd-tools/tools/s1kd-instance/README.md

   - \-z, --issue-type \<type\>
     Set the issue type of the instance.

+    The special value of "none" will remove the issue type.

   - \-1, --act
     Specify the ACT to use to find the CCT and/or PCT.